ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-legend/index.md

 ## Pagination

-If the legend items don't fit within the contraints, the items will be paginated and the pagination component will be dislayed.
+If the legend items don't fit within the constraints, the items will be paginated and the pagination component will be displayed.

 The pagination component can be customised using `legend.pagination`.
 For example, the pagination button markers can be made larger with `legend.pagination.marker`: